-• Income support (IS)
+income support (IS)

-- Income based job seekers allowance (IBJSA) - An income-related employment and support allowance - Support under part VI of the Immigration and Asylum Act 1999 - Child tax credit (provided they are not entitled to working tax credit) as approved by Her Majesty's Revenue and Customs - Guarantee element of state pension credit

-A parent is entitled to the working tax credit run-on payment for a further four weeks after they stop qualifying for working tax credit.
+- income based job seekers allowance (IBJSA) - an income-related employment and support allowance - support under part VI of the Immigration and Asylum Act 1999 - child tax credit (provided they are not entitled to working tax credit) as approved by Her Majesty's Revenue and Customs - guarantee element of state pension credit - universal credit - A parent is entitled to the working tax credit run-on payment for a further four weeks after they stop qualifying for working tax credit.
 Their children are entitled to free school meals for the period that they are in receipt of this payment.

-Children who receive IS or IBJSA in their own right are also entitled to receive free school meals.
+Children who receive qualifying benefits in their own right are also entitled to receive free school meals.